gtiosclub/rails-site/app/assets/tutorials/calculator/part4.md

 Constraints are about unambiguously defining relationships between objects on screen.
 You can set positional constraints relative to objects nearby with the Tie Fighter and set up other dynamic relationships using control-drag.

 ### Next Time
 We will learn how to connect objects in the Storyboard to variable and functions in the code.
-I highly recommend looking into the bonus section as that explains some really important notes about IBOutlets.

-If you want, you can read up on the IBOutlets <a href="#top" onclick="setCalculatorTutorial(50)"> bonus section,</a>
-Otherwise you can go to the <a href="#top" onclick="setCalculatorTutorial(5)">next step, Part 5</a>
+When you're done go to the <a href="#top" onclick="setCalculatorTutorial(5)">next step, Part 5</a>